-“Advances in the Standards and Applied Sciences” is an open access journal published by Standard Research Institute of Iran.
+“Advances in the Standards and Applied Sciences” is an open access journal published by Standard Research Institute.
 This quarterly publishes peer-reviewed research papers and reviews in all branches of science, technology, biotechnology, process, product and system design and engineering with a special emphasis on the standards for all the procedures applied in different industrial sections.
 All articles will be initially assessed by the editor-in-chief for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of the articles.

 The essential rules to ensure your manuscript is handled promptly